 Traveling by bus in Serbia is definitely one of the safest and cheapest ways of traveling while ensuring at the same time that you don't miss out on the beautiful natural landscapes around the country.
 Thanks to the well connected bus network between Serbian cities it is easy to reach the majority of the most popular destinations within the country in a day.

 In Serbia intercity buses are available on more than 509 travel combinations, while traveling with an average speed of 52 km/h.
 Of course, intercity bus routes via highway have a higher average speed.
 The majority of the Serbian intercity buses are comfortable long distance coaches, but older vehicles might be used on busier travel days.

-The timetable for popular intercity bus routes like Belgrade - Novi Sad or Novi Sad - Belgrade can be found online, but for some shorter intercity bus routes you might have to go to the bus station.
+The timetable for popular intercity bus routes like Belgrade - Novi Sad or Belgrade - Kraljevo can be found online, but for some shorter intercity bus routes you might have to go to the bus station.
 Tickets are sold both online and on the spot, but after the COVID-19 pandemic an increasing number of travellers prefer buying their tickets online.